8 min read

 Best for: enterprise support teams that want structured automation and strong brand control.

-Ada is built for serious customer service automation and usually sits in a more strategic, sales-led buying motion.
-It is a good fit when you need multilingual support, enterprise-grade controls, and a platform that can be designed around your service model rather than around a single channel.
+Ada is built for serious customer service automation and typically sits in a more strategic, sales-led buying motion.
+It works well when you need multilingual support, enterprise-grade controls, and a platform you can design around your service model rather than a single channel.

 8. Salesforce Agentforce